kameshsampath/gloo-bgc-demo/docs/env-setup.md

 ## VM Setup

 We will use [Vagrant](http://vagrantup.com) to run and configure our workload VM.
 The Workload VM also serves as our Ansible target host to run the ansible playbooks.
 The same VM will be reused for running our `blue-green-canary` microservice.

+!!! important
+    Check the vagrant file `public_network` and set the names in the list to map to your local interface names.

 Lets bring up the the VM by running the following command,